 ORS 307.674, 307.687, 307.624 and 307.627 and City Code Sections 3.102.050, 3.102.080, and 3.103.100 require Portland City Council to approve, deny, and terminate tax exemptions in the form of a resolution.
 Portland Housing Bureau (PHB) brings resolutions to City Council several times per year in order to meet the approval and termination timelines set forth in statute and align with Multnomah County's timelines to certify annual tax rolls.
-PHB last brought such a resolution to City Council in March 2017.
-This current action to remove 20 exemptions results from on-going compliance of active exemptions in order to identify any properties not meeting the owner occupancy requirement, selling over the price cap, selling to over-income homebuyers and builder withdrawn applications due to changes in their designs.
-This resolution also acts to approve 12 new exemptions.
+PHB last brought such a resolution to City Council in June 2017.
+This current action to remove 9 exemptions results from ongoing compliance review of active exemptions to identify any properties not meeting the owner occupancy requirement, selling over the price cap, or selling to over-income homebuyers.
+This resolution also acts to approve 15 new exemptions.
 The annual cap on the number of approved applications is 100.
-Applications from non-profit agencies or other entities providing long-term affordability are exempt from the annual cap.
-As of June 8, 2017, 39 application slots are still available.
+Applications from nonprofit agencies or other entities providing long-term affordability are exempt from the annual cap.
+As of August 7, 2017, 92 application slots are still available.